3zeyez/Sage-web-app/README.md

-# sage
-<h1>Sage is a web app that helps scholar centers to manage all needs in one place.</h1>
+# Sage is a web app that helps scholar centers to manage all needs in one place.

 <h2>Steps:</h2>
 1  - Install XAMPP web server<br>